choongsoo/chobo/doc/README.md

 `line = window.line((x1, y1), (x2, y2), ...)` (See more about [lines](#Lines))

+You can compute a position around an oval.
+(This does not draw the oval.)

+`window.ovalPoint((x, y), width, height, angle)` (The angle is in degrees, and measured clockwise from the north direction.)

 You can add more complex shapes to a window.

 `text = window.text((x, y), message)` (See more about [text](#Text))